frankframework/angular-components/README.md

 ### Build
 Run `npm run build` to build the library project using ng-packagr.
 The build artifacts will be stored in the `dist/angular-components/` directory.

+### Watch
+Run `npm run watch` to automatically build the components and watch for changes, useful when using `ng serve` or `npm start` to run the playground application.

+### Serve
+Run `npm start` or `ng serve` to serve the playground application in which you can test the components artifacts, it's recommended to also use `npm run watch` as to build any new changes made to the components themselves.

 ### Publishing
 Run `npm publish` in the `dist/angular-components/` directory in order to publish the library to a package registry.